babynus/projeqtor/branches/V8.1/projeqtor/docs/user/ConfigurationManagement.rst

 Allows to define versions of a component.

 Allows to link a product version to component version.

+.. rubric:: Automatic formatting of version name

+Possibility to define if the version name is automatically produced from the component name and version number.

+Set global parameters to activate this feature.

+Else, the version name will entered manually.

+.. rubric:: Section Description

 .. sidebar:: Other sections